w779431h/edinboro-gitlab-assignment/README.md

   If the `--revert-date` option isn't given, the script will just clone.
 * `--students STUDENTS`: The default is to clone (and possibly revert) all the repositories in the given group.
 Use this option if you only want to perform these actions on a select set of students. `STUDENTS` should be a comma separated list of student Quest IDs.
+* `--username USERNAME`: On some systems, you need to include your Gitlab username in the url or you'll get a "repository not found" error.
+  If you get that error, pass in your Gitlab username (same as your Quest ID) with this option.

 #### Examples: